Cheppar/-dataAlgoritms/README.md

 There is another major factor that can affect the efficiency of our code: The proper selection of which algorithm to use.

 An `algorithm` is simply a particular process for solving a problem. an algorithm refers to a process for going about a particular operation.

+There are multiple algorithms that can achieve a particular operations.

+a new data structure, the `ordered array`.
+We’ll see how there is more than one algorithm for searching an ordered array, and we’ll learn how to choose the right one.

+#### Ordered Arrays

+The only difference is that ordered arrays require that the values are always kept in order.
+That is, every time a value is added it gets placed in the proper cell so that the values of the array remain sorted.

+In a standard array, on the other hand, values can be added to the end of the array without taking the order of the values into consideration.

+`Insertion in an ordered Array`

+While insertion is less efficient by an ordered array than in a regular array, the ordered array has a secret superpower when it comes to the search operation.

+It takes 6 steps to add an a value to an ordered array with 5 values.
+This makes it in-effective.

+`Searching in an ordered Array`